patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/alert/alert.md

 related: ['Alert', 'Alert group']
 ---

-**Alerts** are used to notify the user about a change in status or other event.
+An **alert** is used to notify the user about a change in status or other event without blocking other actions in an interface.
 These guidelines talk about how to properly use different types of alerts in your designs.

 ## Elements
 ### Alert
-Alerts are used to communicate status information to the user without blocking other actions through the user interface.
-There are two styles that can be applied to an alert depending on whether it is intended as an [inline](#inline-alerts) or [toast](#toast-alerts) alert.
+Two styles can be applied to an alert depending on whether it is intended as an [inline](#inline-alerts) or [toast](#toast-alerts) alert.
 Toast alerts should always be dismissable, whereas inline alerts can be both dismissable and non-dismissable.
 Other elements are consistent between alert types.

 <img src="./img/alert-types.png" alt="Alert types" />